-ALBANY — In response to the violence in Charlottesville, Va., last weekend, Gov. Andrew M. Cuomo proposed a law Tuesday that would make rioting targeted against a protected class a hate crime.
+ALBANY — In response to the violence in Charlottesville, Va., last weekend, Gov. Andrew M. Cuomo proposed legislation Tuesday to make rioting targeted at protected classes of people a hate crime.

 “The ugly events that took place in Charlottesville must never be repeated, and in New York we’re going to stand united against hate in all of its forms,” Cuomo said in a statement.

 “Our diversity is our strength and this legislation will help protect New Yorkers and send a clear signal that violence and discrimination have no place in our society,” Cuomo said.

 Assembly Speaker Carl Heastie (D-Bronx), said he’d review Cuomo’s proposal.
 Heastie said the “intolerance and violence that took place in Charlottesville last weekend are a tragic chapter in our nation’s history.”

 Senate Majority Leader John Flanagan (R-East Northport) did not comment immediately.